 By the time that Guru Amar Das become Guru, he was already an old man.
 He continued to share and expand the teachings of the Gurus.
 He also had mystical experiences and shared those experiences through song.
 He composed the Anand Sahib, the Song of Bliss, which is one of the five daily prayers for someone who has taken Amrit.
 He wrote many other compositions, as well.

 Guru Amar Das founded langar, or community meals, in many places.
-He also trained ministers to support and share the teachings of the Sikh Masters.
+He also trained ministers to support and share the teachings of the Sikh Gurus.
 During his lifetime, he specially trained and commissioned 52 female ministers and 22 male ministers to go into particular regions and serve.
 He taught humility, service, dedication, equality, honor and respect to women.

-Like the preceding Sikh Masters, Guru Ram Das had mystical visions and wrote songs explaining the nature of the Divine and the human experience.
+Like the preceding Sikh Gurus, Guru Ram Das had mystical visions and wrote songs explaining the nature of the Divine and the human experience.
 Among his compositions is the Lavaan – the Sikh wedding ceremony – which he composed on his own wedding day to Bibi Bhani.
 He also wrote four songs known as the Engagement Shabads as well as many other compositions.

 Guru Ram Das founded the city of Amritsar and began the process of building the Harimandir Sahib (Golden Temple) which is the most sacred temple for Sikhs around the world.
 He undertook the excavation of the tank of water which surrounds the Temple.
 The water is legendary for its healing powers.
 He created the Harimandir Sahib so that it would have four doors – one on each side of the building – meaning that is was open to people of every caste, background, language and religion.